symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Aggregate complete
 ******************

-An aggregate transaction is  **complete** when all cosigners (for multisignature account) have signed it.
+An aggregate transaction is  **complete** when all the required participants have signed it.

-The cosigners can sign the transaction without using the blockchain (offline through their own localhost).
+The cosigners can sign the transaction without using the blockchain.
 Once it has all the required signatures, one of them can announce it to the network.
 If the inner transaction setup is valid, and there is no validation error, the transactions will get executed at the same time.

 Aggregate complete transactions enable adding more transactions per block by gathering multiple inner transactions.

-.. note:: Aggregate complete transaction has only one signing account.
-An aggregate transaction can involve different types of transaction.

 Sending payouts
 ===============